robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >degrees since it's the same).
 Values goes clockwise so point on the far right side will have 90 degrees phase offset
 >(3 o'clock), point on the far bottom will have 180 degrees phase offset (6 o'clock) and so on.

 If our sine doesn't have any phase offset our point on constellation diagram will be located at 12 o'clock.
+Yellow marker shows 'current' frequency bin that is showed on Constellation Diagram:

     IMAGE 12: constellation diagram + frequency domain chart without phase offset + sine wave